openssl/general-policies/policies/committer-policy.md

 ## Commit workflow

-We do code reviews on GitHub.
+Code changes are submitted on Github as pull requests, which are subject to peer review.
 The OpenSSL GitHub repository is a mirror, so we do not merge on GitHub.
 When you become a committer, we'll send you instructions to get commit access to the main repository.
 To have handy links to review history, we record the reviewers and GitHub pull request IDs in commit headers.
 We have some helper scripts in the tools repo to add these headers automatically.

+Some commits, created and signed by OpenSSL designated bots, may be reviewed by other means, and do not receive review records as described above.

 We don't use merge commits.